OHDSI/webapi-wiki/CDM-Configuration.md

 The above inserts creates a source with `source_id = 1` with 4 daimon entries, one for each daimon type (0 = CDM, 1 = Vocabulary, 2 = Results, 5 = TEMP).
 If you'd like to configure more than 1 source for use in WebAPI, repeat the steps above and increment the `source_id` used to distinguish the sources from one another.

 👉 _Note: To see the new sources, open a browser and navigate to `<server>:port/WebAPI/sources/refresh`_

+## Daimon Priority

+The `source_daimion` table contains a column called `priority` which holds an integer value that is used by WebAPI depending on the context.

+For vocabulary daimons (`daimon_type = 1`), you'll want to specify at least 1 daimon with a priority >= 1.
+The value with the highest priority will be used as the default vocabulary provider and you must specify at least 1 daimon with a priority >= 1 for ATLAS to function properly.

+For results daimons (`daimon_type = 2`), a priority >= 1 indicates to WebAPI to cache the Achilles record counts that are used when doing a vocabulary search.
+Upon start up, WebAPI will read in the `source_daimon` entries and for any results daimon with a priority >=1, it will attempt to load and cache the record counts into memory.
+For those daimons with a record count of 0, if/when their record counts are accessed, they will be cached after their initial load.
+Having the record counts loaded upon WebAPI's startup will help improve vocabulary search performance in ATLAS.

 ## Verify Configuration
 Once WebAPI is started, and the source/source_daimon inserts are complete, you should be able to open a browser to the following URL: